kddnewton/wordle/README.md

 ## Getting started

-To start the program, run:
+To start the program, run (with Ruby 3.1 or greater):

 ```sh
 ruby wordle.rb